kavishgandhi/MLProject/index.md

 # Methods
 ### Objective 1 (Unsupervised):
 Since the dataset that we are working on is relatively small, we aim to use transfer learning (3) to leverage pre-trained large language models such as BERT (4), AWD-LSTM (5), and ULMFit (6).
 These models are trained on publicly available textual corpus (such as parliamentary records or Wikipedia) and implicitly encode knowledge of the English language.
 We aim to fine-tune these models to learn from our domain-specific dataset.
 This would, in an unsupervised manner, result in the model generating novel machine learning ideas.
 ### Objective 2 (Supervised):
 Our dataset is unlabelled, thus, a preliminary step toward developing supervised learning models would be to tag those titles/ideas manually.
-We further use this labeled dataset to classify an ML project idea into human-labeled categories using algorithms such as SVM, Multi-class regression, and random forest.
+We further use this labeled dataset to classify an ML project idea into human-labeled categories using algorithms such as SVM, Multi-class regression, XGBoost, Naive Base Classifier, and random forest.

 # Results